nicolasdeffense/eo-toolbox/region_of_interest.md

 The very first step of your project will be to define the area you want to work on.
 This area is called the **region of interest** (ROI).

 We will define our area of interest using a bounding box.
-This must be provided in WGS84 coordinates to build the cube.

 To find the coordinates of a bounding box, check: [bboxfinder](http://bboxfinder.com/)

 <img src="./notebooks/1_Region_of_interest/figures/bboxfinder.png" width="800">